Liongchenglex/excel-assistant/README.md

 ## Project Overview

-The Excel Table Processor is a sophisticated web application designed to streamline and automate complex Excel operations.
+The Excel Table Processor is an application designed to streamline and automate complex Excel operations.
 This tool bridges the gap between raw Excel data and actionable insights by leveraging cutting-edge AI technology to generate Excel formulas and VBA scripts.

 ## Key Features